-•

-Location Description City-wide services.
-The activities will take place in various Clear Creek ISD elementary schools.
-CCISD offices are located at 2425 East Main St., League City

-Planned Activities Provide partial funding for counselors in three League City schools to counsel with at risk youth and their families to reduce drop-out rates, improve school performance and link them to other resources they may need

-4 Project Name ICM Rent/Utility Assistance
+Estimate the number and type of families that will benefit from the proposed activities An estimated 75 unduplicated youth in 60 families will benefits Location Description City-wide services.
+The activities will take place in 4 schools at the following locations: 4380 Village Way (Clear Falls High School); 2451 E. Main (Clear Creek Intermediate) & 2305 E. Main (Clear Creek High School); 520 E. Walker (League City Elementary) Planned Activities Provide partial funding for counselors in four League City schools to counsel with at risk youth and children and their families to reduce drop-out rates, improve school performance and link them to other resources they may need 4 Project Name ICM Rent/Utility Assistance Target Area Goals Supported Subsistence Payments Needs Addressed Subsistence Payments Funding CDBG: \$29,580 Description Provide funding for up to 3 consecutive months of rent and/or utility assistance to households at risk of eviction or losing their water or power and who may or may not have been impacted by COVID-19 Target Date 9/30/2022 Estimate the number and type of families that will benefit from the proposed activities 20 families or households, including 40 persons who are low- to moderate-income.

-Target Area

-Goals Supported Subsistence Payments

-Needs Addressed Subsistence Payments

-Funding CDBG: \$24,000

-Description Provide funding for one-time rent and/or utility assistance to households at risk of eviction or losing their water or power.

-Target Date 9/30/2021

-Estimate the number and type of families that will benefit from the proposed activities 20 families or households, including 40 persons who are low- to moderate-income.

 Location Description City-wide services with client intake/approval and fund disbursement at Interfaith Caring Ministries, located at 151 Park Ave.
 Planned Activities The City will provide funds to Interfaith Caring Ministries to pay rent and/or utilities on a one-time emergency basis for up to 3 consecutive months to households at risk of eviction or loss of power or water.

 5 Project Name ICM Food Pantry

 Target Area

 Goals Supported Food Pantry

 Needs Addressed Food Bank

-Funding CDBG: \$5,664
+Funding CDBG: \$3,918

-Description The City will provide funds to support part of the salary of the manager that provides direct services to the program participants and for transportation costs for the delivery of food boxes to home-bound elderly
+Description The City will provide funds to support part of the salary of the manager who provides direct services to the program participants and for the food itself

-Target Date 9/30/2021
+Target Date 9/30/2022

 Estimate the number and type of families that will benefit from the proposed activities Approximately 500 persons in 200 families or households will benefit.
 These will include families and individuals, especially the elderly and disabled.

 Location Description City wide services from the food pantry located at 149 Park Ave and via delivery to home-bound elderly

 Planned Activities The City will fund part of the salary of Interfaith Caring Ministry's food pantry manager, who is the person directly serving the clientele.
-In addition, the funds will support the transportation costs for delivering the food boxes to home-bound elderly or disabled clients who cannot pick up their food in person.
+In addition, the funds will support the actual food provided.

-5 Project Name Program Administration
+6 Project Name Program Administration

-Target Area
+Target Area N/A

-Goals Supported
+Goals Supported Administration

-Needs Addressed Management
+Needs Addressed Program Management

-Funding \$90,064
+Funding \$95,340

 Description Provide Program Administration for CDBG

-Target Date 09/30/2021
+Target Date 09/30/2022

-Estimate the number and type of families that will benefit from the proposed activities Not Applicable

-Location Description City wide services located at 500 W Walker, League City TX Planned Activities Manage the CDBG program through planning and administration of activities.
+Estimate the number and type of families that will benefit from the proposed activities Not Applicable Location Description City wide services located at 500 W Walker, League City TX Planned Activities Manage the CDBG program through planning and administration of activities.